DSC-Capstone/2024-25/lessons/04/index.md

 # Lesson 4 – Effective Communication and Scientific Writing
 {:.no_toc}

 All lectures will be delivered as readings that you complete on your own time.
-Post questions with the lesson on Ed.
+Post questions with the lesson on Piazza.

-Make sure to read this article before moving on to [Methodology Assignment 2](../../../assignments/methodology/02), which is due on Tuesday, October 31st.
-In addition, this article will be crucial in writing the report (and its checkpoint) for your [Quarter 1 Project](../../../assigmments/projects/q1).
+Make sure to read this article before moving on to [Methodology Assignment 2](https://dsc-capstone.org/assignments/methodology/02), which is due on Tuesday, October 31st.
+In addition, this article will be crucial in writing the report (and its checkpoint) for your [Quarter 1 Project](https://dsc-capstone.org/assignments/assigmments/projects/q1).

 {: .red }
-**Remember, the [Quarter 1 Project Checkpoint](../../../assignments/projects/q1) is due on Monday, November 6th.
+**Remember, the [Quarter 1 Project Checkpoint](https://dsc-capstone.org/assignments/assignments/projects/q1) is due on Monday, November 4th.
 The report part of your checkpoint submission will consist of the [title, abstract](#title-and-abstract), and [introduction](#introduction) of your Quarter 1 Project.
 These components are discussed in more detail below.**

 ---